Investigators Say Driver Did Not Have Hands on the Wheel Just Before Deadly Tesla Autopilot Crash in NorCal

 Federal investigators said Thursday in a preliminary report about a fatal Tesla crash in California that the driver did not have his hands on the wheel for six seconds before he collided with a highway barricade.

-The National Transportation Safety Board’s initial report also stated that the vehicle, a Tesla Model X, had the Autopilot function engaged ahead of the March 23 crash in Mountain View in Northern California.
+The National Transportation Safety Board’s initial report also stated that the vehicle, a Tesla Model X, had the Autopilot function engaged ahead of the March 23 crash.

 Tesla’s Autopilot feature is not fully autonomous.
 It handles some functions, such as keeping a car in its lane or braking behind other vehicles, but not all.
 Drivers are expected to keep their hands on the wheel and engaged at all times when the feature is activated.

 The NTSB said on March 27 that two officials would conduct a field investigation into the incident.
-Its initial findings, posted online Thursday, back up what Tesla said in the days after the accident, which left the 38-year-old driver dead.
+Its initial findings, posted online Thursday, backs up much of what Tesla said in the days after the accident, which left the 38-year-old driver dead.

 But the report does not draw an explicit conclusion about the cause of the crash.